 Highly populated mountain regions in the world are exposed to an important risk of snow avalanches.
 To assess avalanche hazard in these areas, regular snow avalanche observations are essential.
-The information about avalanches is often difficult to obtain due to hard field work conditions, especially

-- 20 in remote zones.
+The information about avalanches is often difficult to obtain due to hard field work conditions, especially in remote zones.
 Even though the observed data are generally imperfect, they remain very useful for avalanche risk prevention (Tacnet et al., 2014).
-Moreover, avalanche observations provide important data for scientific research devoted to the development of better physical models of avalanche release and propagation, risk analysis, as well as the design of protection structures (e.g. Ancey et al., 2004; Naaim et al., 2004; Eckert et al., 2009).
-Several authors also show the importance of sufficiently - 25 long data series to study the variation of natural avalanche activity in the context of climate change

-(e.g. Laternser and Schneebeli, 2002; Eckert et al., 2010a, c; Corona et al., 2012; Castebrunet et al., 2014).
+Moreover, avalanche observations provide important data for scientific research devoted to the development of better physical models of avalanche release and propagation, risk analysis and the design of protection structures (e.g., Ancey et al., 2004; Naaim et al., 2004; Eckert et al., 2009).
+Several authors also show the importance of sufficiently long data series to study the variation of natural avalanche activity in the context of climate change (e.g., Laternser and Schneebeli, 2002; Eckert et al., 2010a, c; Corona et al., 2012; Castebrunet et al., 2014).

 Most of the countries exposed to avalanche risk perform a regular registration of avalanche activity (Bonnefoy-Demongeot et al., 2014).
-In Switzerland, avalanche data are systematically collected

-- 30 since 1950 by the Swiss Federal Institute for Snow and Avalanche Research (SLF).
-Two types of data are stored: the Avalanche Observations (AO) which provide data of general avalanche activity (number, size and impact), including the specification of the triggering mechanism; and the Destructive Avalanches Database (DADB) covering more than 10 000 individual avalanches having caused property damage or affected people (Laternser and Schneebeli, 2002). - 35 Avalanche data in United States were initially compiled into avalanche atlases at local scale (Frutiger, 1964; Miller et al., 1976; Armstrong and Armstrong, 1977, 2006).
-A generalized long-term Westwide Avalanche Network (WWAN) database of weather, snowpack and avalanche information is available since 1967 (Williams, 1994; Tremper, 1996).
-The WWAN database contains records for both natural and controlled avalanches, providing daily data on the number and size of avalanches - 40 (Birkeland and Mock, 2001).
+In Switzerland, avalanche data have been systematically collected since 1950 by the WSL Institute for Snow and Avalanche Research SLF.
+Two types of data are stored: the Avalanche Observations (AO) database which provide data of general avalanche activity (number, size and impact), including the specification of the triggering mechanism, and the Destructive Avalanche Database (DADB, also known as ADB) covering more than 10 000 individual avalanches that caused property damage or affected people (Laternser and Schneebeli, 2002; Techel and Zweifel, 2013).

+Avalanche data in the United States were initially compiled into avalanche atlases at local scale (Frutiger, 1964; Miller et al., 1976; Armstrong and Armstrong, 1977, 2006).
+A generalized long-term Westwide Avalanche Network (WWAN) database of weather, snowpack and avalanche information has been available since 1967 (Williams, 1994; Tremper, 1996).
+The WWAN database contains records for both natural and controlled avalanches, providing daily data on the number and size of avalanches (Birkeland and Mock, 2001).
 In Canada, the Information Exchange (InfoEx) database of the Canadian Avalanche Association (CAA) provides daily avalanche occurrences since 1991 submitted by avalanche industry professionals (Haegeli and McClung, 2007; Haegeli et al., 2014).
 In Europe, the observational, topographical and meteorological data for extreme or deflected avalanche events are available in the EU CADZIE database (Domaas et al., 2002).
-A large campaign of avalanche ob- - 45 servations was conducted in the former Soviet Union from 1974 to 1991.
+A large campaign of avalanche observations was conducted in the former Soviet Union from 1974 to 1991.
 These observations were compiled into the Avalanche Cadastre of the USSR divided into 20 volumes and covering wide areas of important avalanche activity (Gidrometeoizdat, 1984-1991).